toastyboost/storybook-starter/README.md

 ## Storybook-Stater

-Basic and ⚡ storybook starter with common features for your project.
+Basic and ⚡storybook starter with common features for your project.

 ## Start